sigsum/log-go/integration/README.md

 ## Running tests

-There are two modes of running the tests, basic mode `./test.sh`, and extensive mode, `./test.sh extended`.
+There are three modes of running the tests, basic mode `./test.sh`, extensive mode testing failover, `./test.sh --extended`, and ephemeral mode which doesn't store any data to disk and doesn't use trillian, `./test.sh --ephemeral`.